tymyrddin/purple/source/docs/ai-security/integration.md

 coupled through AI-influenced signals.

 Correctness at the component level is necessary but not sufficient for correctness at the system level.
-The coupling is the attack surface.
+The coupling is the attack surface: not a new decision point in the pipeline, but a multiplier on the blast radius of every decision point upstream.

 ## Knowing what connects to what